 After installation, activate the plugin by clicking Activate.

 Now our backup plugin is ready to be used.
-Let’s see how to access the settings and what it allows us to do in the free version.
+Let’s see how to access the settings and what the free version allows us to do.

 How to use UpdraftPlus